Maine School Counselor Certification

 Maine School Counselor Certification Renewal

-The Maine school counselor license is valid for five (5) years from the date of issue.
+The Maine school counselor certificate is valid for five years from the date of issue.
 Renewal applications are completed online through the MEIS.

-You must complete at least 6 semester hours or 90 contact hours of CEUs to qualify for renewal.
+To qualify for renewal, you’ll need to complete at least 6 semester hours or 90 contact hours of CEUs.
 All courses and continuing education must be related to the education industry.

 Learn more about renewal requirements here.

-If you need technical assistance with your online renewal, contact the Department of Education helpline at 207-624-6896.
+For technical assistance with your online renewal, contact the Department of Education helpline at 207-624-6896.
+For questions about renewal certification requirements, use the current contact information on Maine DOE’s certification page, which currently lists 207-624-6603.

 Maine School Counselor Certification Through Reciprocity

-If you have questions about your out-of-state application, contact the Department of Education at 207-624-6600 or via email at [email protected].
+If you have questions about your out-of-state application, contact the Department of Education using their contact form or 207-624-6603.

 Maine School Counseling Certification Resources

-The following sites are valuable sources of information for career development and continuing education:
+The following organizations are useful for career development and continuing education: